Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 ## 4. Rooms content

-Most of the supplies will be reused in order to recycle and have less purchases.
+Most of the supplies will be reused to recycle and have fewer purchases.

 ### a.
 Furnitures